 Richardson makes this unusual, unique occurrence an expected occurrence throughout the world.

 Not sure what just-thereness is, but what he is proposing is that there are others.
-Richardson is trying to make a unique person and event more common throughout the world.
+Richardson is trying to make a unique person and event common throughout the world.
 It is not!
-His assumption that that this priest knew God by general revelation is not factual, nor biblical.
-It is only used to support his universal, inclusive theory.
+His assumption that this priest knew God by general revelation is not factual or biblical.
+It is only used to support his universalist, inclusivist theory.
 The Bible does not cite anyone before this, but does afterwards.
-Abraham and Melchizedek both knew the most high God and He was not the god of the nations around them, nor a Canaanite god.
+Abraham and Melchizedek both knew the Most High God and He was not the god of the nations around them, nor a Canaanite god.

 Then Richardson punctuates his statements with these further contradictory examples: